Position statement on sections 164 to 167A of the Equality Act 2010

 Section 4 of the 2022 Act, inserts a new section into the Equality Act, Section 167A this makes it a criminal offence for a Private Hire operator to refuse to accept a booking, or make any additional charge for the journey, because the passenger is disabled, provided the reason for the refusal or failure to accept the booking is because the passenger is disabled or to prevent the driver having to fulfil nay of the duties imposed on the driver.

 Maintaining a List of Designated Vehicles

-Section 167 of the Act permits, but does not require, a licensing authority to maintain a designated list of wheelchair accessible hackney carriage and private hire vehicles.
+Section 3 of the 2022 Act amends Section 167 of the 2010 Act making it a requirement of the licensing authority to maintain a designated list of wheelchair accessible Hackney Carriage and Private Hire Vehicles.